 All the basic tools and functions are there: record, trim, copy, paste, zoom in and out, etc. But perhaps Audacity’s greatest appeal is its host of high-quality effects.
 In addition to standard compression, EQ, and fading, Audacity also boasts pitch and tempo shifting, echo, wah-wah, and more, each with parameters.
 Every effect here works extremely well.
 And for a free tool, you can’t ask for much more.
 It’s no wonder Audacity has become synonymous with audio editing software.

-A lot of small podcast producers use these simpler, free programs like Wavosaur and Audacity.
+A lot of beginners starting a podcast use these simpler, free programs like Wavosaur and Audacity.
 They offer the functions necessary for recording and editing and can dish out a good product without too much hassle.

 The high-end stuff

 SoundForge by Magix brings quite a bit more to the table than the previous two free audio editors.
 This one costs between $400 and $600 depending on which version you get (SoundForge Pro 12 vs Pro 12 Suite).
 Either way, that’s quite a step up from free.
 This price exists for a reason, though, as SoundForge features dozens of more tools, enhanced processing abilities, multitrack recording, and visual optimization.
 However, if you want to trial the software you can often purchase used audio software licenses on eBay.

 If you’re serious about audio editing, you’ll appreciate features like the de-hisser, de-clicker, and de-clipper, each of which does exactly what you’d think.
 The newest version also has a 64-bit architecture and VST3 plug-in support.
 The program even lets you automate repetitive tasks with manual scripts.
 With everything SoundForge can do, it’s perfect for detailed waveform editing as well as mastering.